-For your repository to be added there are a few criteria that need to be met.
+For your repository to be added there are several criterias that need to be met.

 - General requirements

 - Plugin requirements for plugins.

 - Python_scripts requirements for python scripts.